astrobeef/obsidian.md.html/README.md

     text_html = md.markdown(text_md, extensions=["toc"])
 ~~~
 With the IDs made, the next step is to convert the markdown anchors to the TOC id format.
 For example, convert "Heading Example" to "heading-example", which can be done with regex.

+## Tags
+To handle tags, I have the option to use `<a>` element types, which would make the tags clickable.
+This would be useful for a site without JavaScript to enable a pseudo-search feature which links to a dedicated page for the tag.
+The dedicated page would include links for every occurance of the tag.
+However, if I don't consider this restriction, it would be more modern for the elements to be `<span>`.
+JavaScript could then be used to interact with `<span>` tags in ways that mimic Obsidian interactions.